 During the most challenging state budget reductions

-in the College's history, President Armstrong has managed to balance the budget
+in the College's history, President Armstrong managed to balance the budget

-through efficiencies while adding new programs such as manufacturing and new
+while adding new programs, including manufacturing and new workforce bachelor’s

-universities implemented significant cost increases to students, Broward College kept tuition flat for three
+significant cost increases to students, Broward College kept tuition flat for three

 Under President Armstrong's leadership, Broward